bpacula/documentationBH/Project.md

 ## Team

-This part will add all information about people involved
+This part will add all information about people involved, and stuff

 | Syntax      | Description |
 | ----------- | ----------- |